YULIA PETRACHUK

 Daniel Rigazzi, stage Director at Metropolitan Opera in NYC

-Russian-American soprano Yulia Petrachuk studied at Moscow Tchaikovsky Conservatory and is a graduate of Bern Opera Studio in Bern, Switzerland.
-Her debut as a professional opera singer was with the State Theater Bern, Switzerland, in 2010.
-After that, she performed with many other recognized opera companies and concert venues such as Theater Biel (Switzerland), Ash Lawn Opera Festival (US), Opera Ischia (Italy), Dicapo Opera Theater in New York (US), Great Moscow Hall (Russia), Vocal Productions NYC (US), Nova and Opera Camerata in Washington, D.C.
-(US), Smetana Hall in Prague (Czech Republic), Carnegie Hall in New York (US), Musikverein and Wiener Konzerthaus in Vienna (Austria), and many others.
+Russian-American soprano Yulia Petrachuk is a graduate of the Moscow Tchaikovsky Conservatory and Bern University of the Arts in Switzerland.
+She made her professional opera debut in 2010 with the State Theater Bern, Switzerland, and has since performed with renowned opera companies and prestigious concert venues worldwide, including Theater Biel (Switzerland), Ash Lawn Opera Festival (USA), Opera Ischia (Italy), Dicapo Opera Theater in New York, Great Moscow Hall (Russia), Vocal Productions NYC (USA), Nova and Opera Camerata in Washington, D.C., Smetana Hall in Prague (Czech Republic), Carnegie Hall in New York, Musikverein and Wiener Konzerthaus in Vienna (Austria), Helikon Opera (Moscow), and the Hermitage Theater (St. Petersburg).

 Learn More